John Chrysostom: Collected works

 Widely used editions of Chrysostom's works are available in Greek, Latin, English, and French.
-The Greek edition is edited by Sir Henry Savile (eight volumes, Eton, 1613); the most complete Greek and Latin edition is edited by Bernard de Montfaucon (thirteen volumes, Paris, 1718–38, republished in 1834–40, and reprinted in Migne's Patrologia Graeca, volumes 47–64).
-There is an English translation in the first series of the Nicene and Post-Nicene Fathers (London and New York, 1889–90).
+The Greek edition is edited by Sir Henry Savile (eight volumes, Eton, 1613); the most complete Greek and Latin edition is edited by Bernard de Montfaucon (thirteen volumes, Paris, 1718–1738, republished in 1834–1840, and reprinted in Migne's Patrologia Graeca, volumes 47–64).
+There is an English translation in the first series of the Nicene and Post-Nicene Fathers (London and New York, 1889–1890).
 A selection of his writings has been published more recently in the original with facing French translation in Sources Chrétiennes.

-Cecs.acu.edu.au hosts an online bibliography of scholarship on John Chrysostom.